 The one-hour train ride from Visp follows the Matter Vispa river upstream; we are negotiating nearly 1000 meters of altitude.
 Outside the panoramic windows is a veritable Winter Wonderland!

 Few remember that Zermatt originally had a different name: Praborno, meaning "meadow among natural springs."
-The reason for this name were the dozens of natural springs at the foot of the Matterhorn.
+The reason for this name was the dozens of natural springs at the foot of the Matterhorn.
 Our home during this ski vacation in Zermatt will be in the hamlet of Winkelmatten where many of those springs are still alive.
-Located on a sunny hillside a bit outside of Zermatt, Winkelmatten is about as close to the Matterhorn as you can get.
+Located on a sunny hillside outside of Zermatt, Winkelmatten is about as close to the Matterhorn as you can get.

 Front-row views of the Matterhorn at Chalet Altesse

 As a couple, we have ample space here at Chalet Altesse.
-The floorplan with its open kitchen, living and dining rooms seems ideal for groups of friends, or for families with three generations.
-Each apartment houses up to six adults as there are three bedrooms with private baths.
+The floorplan with its open kitchen, living and dining rooms seems ideal for groups of friends or for families with three generations.
+Each apartment houses up to six adults, as there are three bedrooms with private baths.

 Skiing in Zermatt in December

-Without realizing it, we have timed our ski vacation in Zermatt extremely well.
+Without realizing it, we timed our ski vacation in Zermatt extremely well.
 During this mid-December week, the sun is out, and there are no crowds.
 We learn that the town by the Matterhorn gets busy a week before Christmas.
-This is when vacationers from near and far would arrive for the holidays, when trains increase frequencies, and when many of the slope-side restaurants open up.
+This is when vacationers from near and far would arrive for the holidays, when trains increase frequencies, and when many slope-side restaurants open up.

-Zermatt is already covered under a powdery blanket, but the big snow has not arrived yet.
+Zermatt is already covered under a powdery blanket, but the heavy snow has not arrived yet.
 Yet at these high altitudes, no less than 200 kilometers of ski slopes are being groomed every night - even with moderate amounts of snow.
 The numerous runs are an open invitation to ski as much as possible.